segments-ai/segments-ai/docs/source/usage.md

 # Installation

-To use the Python SDK, first install it using pip:
+To use the Python SDK, first install it using `pip`:

 ```{code-block} bash